 What goes missing, is any practical experience such as activities or illustrations, which are evaluated and practiced real-time.
 When it comes to attending the courses on the internet, you will not be in a discussion environment.
 It is likely that you will not often have any interaction with peers.
 Therefore, if you have a query, it is more of self learning, you will need to go back and find the solution on yourself, or ask a trainer via email or chat.

 Time and Place where you learn

-School/college days reminds us when we did not want to get up early in the morning but we had no choice.
-To attend a class requires lot of time in getting ready and reaching college or school.
+School/college days remind us when we did not want to get up early in the morning but we had no choice.
+To attend a class requires a lot of time in getting ready and reaching college or school.

-Therefore, in e-Learning v/s classroom learning, the major difference is presence of physical classroom in traditional set up.
+Therefore, in e-Learning vs classroom learning, the major difference is the presence of a physical classroom in a traditional set up.
 While in e- learning you can sit in any corner of your house and start/stop or replay the study material whenever you want.

-E-learning provides us lot of time as we don’t have to go anywhere so, it saves lot of time in travelling.
+E-learning provides us a lot of time as we don’t have to go anywhere, so it saves a lot of time in travelling.
 Students can utilize that time in other extra-curricular activities in turn it helps them to maintain a balance between academic and non-academic sides.
-Further, it will prevent them to feel burdensome.
+Further, it will prevent them from feeling burdensome.

 Flexibility in learning

 In e-learning v/s classroom learning, another difference is that e-learning provides flexibility to students across the globe.
 In addition, e-learning appears to be organized with more and smaller parts which are easier to consume and operate on a busy schedule as well.